Learnings from our LogiKal Global 2019 Project Controls Survey

 It may surprise you to find out that 51% of projects have underperformed or not met their objectives at all.
 This is according to our recent research of c.700 project professionals, from 12+ industries and across 7 regions.
 If you are in the 5.8% of respondents whose projects met all objectives, then you have done a fantastic job.
 But there is likely room for improvement, so here are four key findings to help you improve major project performance.

 Attitudes towards women in the workplace within project management are positive.
-87% of those researched promoting gender equality in the workplace.
+87% of participants promoting gender equality in the workplace.
 Although there is still more that can be done, it is encouraging to see the importance placed on gender diverse teams.

-Our research showed that the Aviation/Airports sector is achieving the greatest project success (65%) whilst the Rail & Underground sector falls to the bottom with only 40% project success.
-In previous survey results, Rail & Underground was among the top 3 most successful industries which indicate that the perception of rail industry reaching objectives has been negatively impacted this year.
+Our research showed that the Aviation/Airports sector is achieving the greatest project success (65%), whilst the Rail & Underground sector falls to the bottom with only 40% project success.
+In previous survey results, Rail & Underground was among the top 3 most successful industries, which indicates that the perception of the rail industry reaching objectives has been negatively impacted this year.
 This might be due to a few delayed high-profile rail projects recently, impacting the perception of this sector.

 In conclusion, although we are seeing increasing integration of processes and the systems, there is still room for improvement.
 As infrastructure investments continue, there will be increasing demand for capability and capacity to ensure better project outcomes and cost benefits.